 Debra Ruh, CEO, Ruh Global IMPACT and Chairman, Billion Strong

-Debra Ruh is a Global Disability Inclusion Strategist, internationally recognized keynote speaker, published author, and branding expert.
+Debra Ruh is a Global Disability Inclusion Strategist, internationally recognised keynote speaker, published author, and branding expert.
 Debra travels the world inspiring and advocating for governments and corporations to include people with disabilities.
 She is an active public figure, and consults with Multi-National and National Corporations and the United Nations.
 Debra is proud to serve on the board of directors and board officer for World Institute on Disabilities (WID) – 2018 to Present.
 Board of Advisors for AI in Women and Ethics.

 As we look to the future of inclusive digital banking, let’s work together to improve.

 “Accessibility can be compared to privacy and security.
 Privacy and security is not a nice-to-have.
 Accessibility is not a nice-to-have.
 It has to be blended into every single process you have, and become part of your DNA.
 To do that, you must understand how it affects every aspect of your business.
 When accessibility is done right, everyone will benefit too.
-Not just people with disabilities and people aging into disability, but all your customers.” - Debrah Ruh
+Not just people with disabilities and people aging into disability, but all your customers.” - Debra Ruh